MarmerMax/Smart-Traffic-Light/README.md

 # Smart Traffic Light

 Final academic project at Ariel University 2020.
-Purpose of this project is to solve problem of waiting time in traffic lights.
+The purpose of the system is to reduce the waiting time for drivers at traffic lights.
+This process is possible if you find a profitable traffic distribution and change the work of traffic lights.

+This project shows how the graph search algorithm can solve this problem and significantly reduce the waiting time.

 ## Getting Started